feroult/yawp/README.md

 ## Installation

-Simply use our maven archetype to create an skeleton app, wich has a simple qUnit test for an endpoint domain object example:
+Simply use our maven archetype to create an skeleton app:

 ```bash
 mvn archetype:generate \